If you’re like many women over 40, you’ve probably noticed that it’s become a lot easier to gain a few pounds than to lose them.

 This novel study demonstrated that resistance training can reverse aspects of aging at the gene level.
 For years personal trainers and fitness professionals have exclaimed the functional movement and health benefits of resistance exercise.

 Now, trainers just like me can share with their clients that regular, progressive resistance training also improves the muscle’s longevity profile at the molecular level.
 It is well known that long-term resistance training is associated with a lower risk to age-associated morbidity and mortality.
 This original study may be a first step in explaining how some of these positive changes occur.

 Here’s how to safeguard muscle mass and turn up the heat on your body’s natural calorie-frying furnace.

 Here’s how to get started:

 • Eat the right foods at the right time in the right amounts and for the right purpose.
 Eat clean, protein-rich foods to support calorie-burning muscle mass, and follow a calorie cycling diet.- why not find out more about the 7 Day Carb Cycle

 • Strength-train twice a week to fight muscle loss – why not access my free kettlebell workouts

-• Squeeze in quickie interval cardio workouts like sprint training 1-2 times a week to hike all-day calorie burn- don’t know where to start, it’s all included in the 6 Week Transformation Challenge.
+• Squeeze in quickie interval cardio workouts like sprint training 1-2 times a week to hike all-day calorie burn- don’t know where to start, it’s all included in the Sexy Strong Program

 • Your hormone type has a tremendous influence on your overall metabolic balance.
 These hormones, in turn, impact your metabolism.
 However, you can influence them based on how you eat, exercise, manage stress, and move.
 This turns what is normally seen as a fat-burning disadvantage for women into a kind of female “superpower”.
 But to take advantage of it, you need to know a little bit more about your specific hormone type.
-Learn more in our Metabolism Masterclass.
+Learn more in our FREE hormone resources and menopause masterclass.